aninaslyan/oop/README.md

 - **Abstraction** - A process of hiding the implementation details and showing only the functionality to the users.
 - **Inheritance** - The mechanism by which one class is allowed to inherit the features (properties and methods) of another class.
 - **Polymorphism** - The ability of a function to behave differently based on the input.
 Polymorphism means many forms.
-There are two types of polymorphism in JavaScript: static (overloading) and dynamic (overriding).
+There are two types of polymorphism in JavaScript: static (method overloading) and dynamic (method overriding).
 - **Encapsulation** - Allows controlling access to the object.
 It is a way to restrict access to some of an object's components outside the unit.

 #### The Structure